alidcast/interdep/README.md

 # Interdep

-Interdep helps you intercept your project's `deps.edn` configuration(s) before starting your Clojure program, so that you can make the default functionality provided by Clojure's [tools.deps](https://github.com/clojure/tools.deps.alpha) work better for projects with multiple, local sub-project dependencies.
+Interdep helps you intercept your repo's `deps.edn` configuration(s) before starting your Clojure program, so that you can make the default functionality provided by Clojure's [tools.deps](https://github.com/clojure/tools.deps.alpha) work better for projects with many local subrepo dependencies.

 **Why can't monorepos be managed with tools.deps alone?**